 The performance utilised the magic language of the runes to shape the artists’ bodies to receive understanding.
 To open our hearts as the portal for love, where the polarities of past and future, mental and physical, ice and fire, can be combined in respect and harmony.

 As the artists grounded ourselves in one of the five main elements: EARTH, humbled by the element of FIRE we wanted the ritual performance for us to be as prepared, intentional, pure and organic as it could be.
 Challenged and humbled by the Norwegian winter in its freezing glory we set out to send and receive energy through time, reaching out for protection and guidance on the path that lay ahead of us.
-Through the shape of the EOLH rune (also known as ‘the protection rune’ or the ‘warding-off of negative influences’) they continued their search for a deeper insight.
+Through the shape of the EOLH rune (also known as ‘the protection rune’ or the ‘warding-off of negative influences’) we continued their search for a deeper insight.